grahampugh/munki-catalog-admin/README.md

 Munki-Do is still a work in progress, so shouldn't be used in production.
 I welcome the raising of issues, and pull requests.

-There is much documentation to do, and security of each function is not yet granularised.
+Security of the packages functions are not yet granularised.